Welcome to my hometown

 Photo: Mia Ajvide

 Was recruited as a 16-year-old to play pro football with Manchester City’s youth team.
 After a few years abroad on loan to his parent club, Brommapojkarna (‘Bromma boys’), in 2010 he made his debut with Manchester City in the League Cup and on the Swedish Under 21 team.
 Was lent to Feyenoord, where he was a big hit with his fine technique and striking ability.
 Because of his contributions in the Dutch league, he was chosen for Sweden’s national team for the first time in 2012.
 In 2014, he played for Celtic FC in the Scottish Premier League.
+Since 2015 he is contracted with the La Liga-club Celta Vigo.

 Photo: Sanna Dahlén